YuxiaWu/YuxiaWu.github.io/_pages/about.md

 > "The cradle rocks above an abyss, and common sense tells us that our existence is but a brief crack of light between two eternities of darkness." – "Speak, Memory" by *Vladimir Nabokov.*

 # 🔥 News
-- **[12/2024]**: We will organize a Tutorials "Few-Shot Learning on Graphs: From Meta-Learning to LLM-empowered Pre-Training and Beyond" at WWW'25.
+- **[12/2024]**: We will organize a tutorial at WWW'25 on "Few-Shot Learning on Graphs: From Meta-Learning to LLM-empowered Pre-Training and Beyond".
 See you then in Sydney!
 - **[09/2024]**: We have two papers accepted by EMNLP'24.
 Congrats to Yimin (one paper about new intent discovery, accepted as Findings) and Jinggui (the first survey paper about ontology expansion for conversational understanding)!
 - **[07/2024]**: I was awarded **Best Poster Presentation** at Singapore ACM SIGKDD Symposium 2024!
 Thanks for everyone!
 - **[05/2024]**: Check out our Tutorials "Towards Graph Foundation Models" ([Part I](/my_papers/2024.05_WWW24Tutorial_GFM_Part1.pdf), [Part II](/my_papers/2024.05_WWW24Tutorial_GFM_Part2.pdf) & [Part III](/my_papers/2024.05_WWW24Tutorial_GFM_Part3.pdf)) at WWW'24.